 This directive creates a partition of fixed size buffers from a physically contiguous memory space which starts at starting_address and is length bytes in size.
 Each allocated buffer is to be of buffer_size in bytes.
-The assigned partition id is returned in id.
-This partition id is used to access the partition with other partition related directives.
-For control and maintenance of the partition, RTEMS allocates a PTCB from the local PTCB free pool and initializes it.
+The partition has the user-defined object name specified in name.
+The assigned object identifier is returned in id.
+This identifier is used to access the partition with other partition related directives.